MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/overview-features-apis.md

 <!-- ------------------------------ -->
 #### Web messaging

 Your app can send messages to the web content that's within the WebView2 control, and receive messages from that web content.
 Messages are sent as strings or JSON objects.

+Additionally, you can optionally post and receive some DOM objects along with your message via the additionalObjects parameter for `PostWebMessageAsJson`.
+For Win32, that would be the `PostWebMessageAsJsonWithAdditionalObjects` method.The WebView2 class CoreWebView2FileSystemHandle represents the DOM FileSystemHandle and the CoreWebView2File represents the DOM File.
+See also [`chrome.webview.postMessageWithAdditionalObjects`](https://learn.microsoft.com/en-us/microsoft-edge/webview2/reference/javascript/webview#webview2script-webview-postmessagewithadditionalobjects-member(1))

 ##### [.NET/C#](#tab/dotnetcsharp)